 Oh yeah, they’re also kinda cute, aren’t they?

-Here are the items required to make these, and the links will take you straight to Amazon:
+Here are the items required to make these:

 Blow up some balloons with the pumper-upper, because your face will explode if you try to blow these suckers up with your breath.